 The Joint Replenishment Problem (JRP) occurs when several items are ordered from the same supplier, or several products have the same means of transportation, or several products are processed on the same piece of equipment \citep{salamehetal2014}.
 Every time an order is placed, the group fixed ordering cost is incurred regardless the number of items replenished; in addition there are also item-specific fixed and variable ordering costs that are charged whenever an item is included in a replenishment order.
 The goal of the JRP is to determine the optimal inventory replenishment plan that minimises the cost of replenishing multiple items.

+The problem of controlling inventory of a multi-item system under joint replenishment has been receiving considerable attention for the past several decades.
 Literature on JRP can be roughly categorised into deterministic and stochastic based on the nature of demand.
-In the deterministic joint replenishment inventory system demand for each individual item is known to be constant over an infinite time horizon and replenishments are made at equally spaced time intervals; the problem is to determine the length of replenishment cycles and the frequency of replenishing individual items, e.g., \citep{goyalandBelton1979, kaspiandRosenblatt1991,viswanathan1996,wildemanetal1997,hariga1994,goyal1993,boctoretal2004,nilssonetal2007}.
-In the stochastic joint replenishment inventory system the demand for individual items is unknown but follows a certain type of distributions; the problem is to decide the optimal parameters of a given inventory policy, e.g., \citep{balintfy1964, atkinsandIyogun1988, renbergandPlanche1967, kalpakamandArivarignan1993, viswanathan1997, nielsenandLarsen2005, ozkayaetal2006}.
+In the deterministic joint replenishment inventory system, demand for each individual item is assumed to be constant over an infinite time horizon and replenishments are made at equally spaced time intervals; the problem is to determine the length of replenishment cycles and the frequency of replenishing individual items, e.g., \citep{goyalandBelton1979, kaspiandRosenblatt1991,viswanathan1996,wildemanetal1997,hariga1994,goyal1993,boctoretal2004,nilssonetal2007}.
+In the stochastic joint replenishment inventory system, the demand for each individual item is unknown but follows certain types of distributions; the problem is to decide the optimal parameters of a given inventory policy, e.g., \citep{balintfy1964, atkinsandIyogun1988, renbergandPlanche1967, kalpakamandArivarignan1993, viswanathan1997, nielsenandLarsen2005, ozkayaetal2006}.